dipperLyra/Eche-Mkpadi/index.md

 2. Do I process enough data that necessitates that I partition and replicate my database?
 3. Do I necessarily need to break and deploy my application as separate pieces.

-If your answer is yes these questions, then, you might use an SOA.
+If your answer is yes these questions, then, you might want to use an SOA.
 Otherwise, I think the monolith approach will save you a lot of time.

-This is basic set up and it is not ideal.
+This is a basic set up and it is not ideal.
 The goal is to introduce the reader to kafka and how to set up kafka clients on springboot.

 In this set up the producer and consumer live in the same project whereas in real applications the producer and consumer would usually be in different microservices located in different machines.